-O1 Adapted Physical Education
+01 Adapted Physical Education

-Physical education services, specially designed if necessary, shall be made available to every child receiving a free appropriate public education (FAPE).
-Each child with a disability shall participate in a regular physical education program available to nondisabled children unless the child is receiving services full time in a separate facility or needs specially designed physical education, as prescribed in the child's IEP.
-If a child is receiving services full time in a separate facility, the school district shall ensure that he or she receives physical education services appropriate to his or her needs (34 CFR §300.108).
+Physical education services, specially designed if necessary, shall be made available to every student receiving a free appropriate public education (FAPE).
+Each student with a disability shall participate in a regular physical education program available to nondisabled students unless the student is receiving services full time in a separate facility or needs specially designed physical education, as prescribed in the student's IEP.
+If a student is receiving services full-time in a separate facility, the school district shall ensure that the student receives physical education services appropriate to their needs (34 CFR 300.108).